 First, I would like to note that Finland is a Schengen area, and it is necessary to have a Schengen visa.
-There are several options to go to Rovaniemi.
-As there is no direct flight from Azerbaijan, you can use either Istanbul-Helsinki or Moscow-Helsinki flights.
-Another option is that you can fly to Helsinki from low-cost airlines via Georgia.
-You can go to Rovaniemi from Helsinki by plane, bus or train.
+There are many ways to travel to Rovaniemi.
+As there are no direct flights to Rovaniemi, you can go to Rovaniemi from Helsinki by plane, bus or train.
 Another option is to go to Tallinn, then go to Helsinki by boat and from there to Rovaniemi.
 It is 1 hour 15 minutes by plane from Helsinki to Rovaniemi.
 It is 12 hours by train.
 You can fly from Helsinki to Rovaniemi by FinnAir airlines.
 Bus prices are 35 euros per person, and train prices range between 80-120 euros per person, depending on the coupe.
-It is advisable to buy train tickets one or two months in advance, as there is high demand.
+It is advisable to buy train tickets for one or two months in advance, as there is high demand.
 You can purchase train tickets online at www.vr.fi.

 What should we wear in Lapland?

-If the temperature in the destination is -20 degrees, then this is a separate topic to discuss for Lapland.
-Of course, you cannot go there just in jeans, high-heels, or puffers as if going to Shahdagh.
+The temperature in Lapland is -20 degrees, then this is a separate topic to discuss for Lapland.
+Of course, you cannot go there just in jeans, high-heels, or puffers.
 There is a dress code, which is based on many layers of clothing.
 However, it should not be ordinary clothes, but unique clothing with thermal insulation that is waterproof.
 Pay attention that the clothes have a perspiration resistance.
 It is best to wear jackets and socks made of wool.

 Where to stay in Lapland?